Center for Biblical Theology and Eschatology

 - "But that on the Good Ground are they, which in a Honest and good heart, having heard the word Keep it, and bring forth FRUIT with patience."

 1st John 2:4-5

-God says "hereby," or in other words, this is how we know that we are true Christians. i.e., it's the evidence of true salvation.
-By keeping, guarding from loss, or holding fast the word of God, we show forth an evidence of being children of God.
-It's nothing more than faithfulness, where we are preservers or conservatives, that we not let scripture suffer loss.
+God says "hereby" or this is how we know that we are true Christians.
+In other words, it's a tangible evidence of our true salvation.
+By keeping, guarding from loss, or holding fast the word of God, we show forth an evidence of being true children of God.
+It's nothing more than faithfulness where we are preservers or conservatives, that we will retain or not let scripture suffer loss.
 Our attitude toward God should be to honorably keep His commandments wherein it might control all of our thinking, and be evident in our daily lives.
-We cannot seek to wrest or change scripture so that it agrees with the times, world philosophies, or the political correctness of society.
-And that's the real difference between most Reformed and Biblical Christianity, and other Christian groups.
-The earnest desire not to compromise God's word for convenience, humanism, or because of importunity.
-God's word doesn't Change with time, so neither does its meaning.
-The doctrines of Grace are timeless and always applicable.
+We cannot seek to change scripture so that it agrees with the times, world philosophies, or the political correctness of society.
+And that's the real difference between most Reformed, Biblical Christianity, and other Christian groups and churches.
+The earnest desire not to compromise God's Word for convenience, humanism, or because of importunity.
+God's word doesn't change with time, so neither does its meaning.
+Predestination, the doctrines of grace and sovereignty of God are timeless and always applicable.

 - "He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.

 - But whoso keepeth his word, in him verily is the love of God perfected: hereby know we that we are in him."